2013 Irani Cup

 The 2013 Irani Cup, also called 2013 Irani Trophy, was the 51st season of the Irani Cup, a first-class cricket competition in India.
+In 2013, the fixture was moved to a date immediately after the Ranji Trophy final, resulting in there being two Irani Cup matches in the 2012/13 season.
+The fixture has since remained at the end of the season, and is played shortly after the Ranji Trophy final.

-It was a one-off match which was played from 6 February 2013 to 10 February 2013 between the 2012–13 Ranji champions Mumbai and the Rest of India team.
+The 2013 Irani Cup was played from 6 February 2013 to 10 February 2013 between the 2012–13 Ranji champions Mumbai and Rest of India.
 Wankhede Stadium, the home ground of Mumbai, hosted the match.
 The match was drawn and Rest of India retained the Irani Cup by virtue of their first innings lead.

 Squads

 Lead-up

 Mumbai captain Ajit Agarkar was ruled out of the Irani Cup due to a groin injury.
 Allrounder Abhishek Nayar was named the captain of the side.

 A stomach bug forced the RoI captain Virender Sehwag to sit out for the match, and Harbhajan Singh lead the team instead.